-The employment agreements for Dr. Chao and Mr. Michalargias have no fixed term and provide for an annual base salary which for fiscal 2018 was \$284,559 for Dr. Chao and \$269,037 for Mr. Michalargias, subject to increase at the discretion of the Board (see "Summary Compensation Table - Named Executive Officers" for the salary for fiscal 2018 for each of Dr. Chao and Mr. Michalargias).
+The employment agreements for Dr. Chao and Mr. Michalargias have no fixed term and provide for an annual base salary which for fiscal 2019 was \$285,215 for Dr. Chao and \$269,659 for Mr. Michalargias, subject to increase at the discretion of the Board (see "Summary Compensation Table - Named Executive Officers" for the salary for fiscal 2019 for each of Dr. Chao and Mr. Michalargias).
 They also provide for an annual 35% performance-based bonus and other employee benefits as provided to other senior employees, including the grant of Options from time to time as approved by the Board.

 In the event of termination of employment by Helix without cause (including the removal of the applicable senior executive officer from his position, the failure by Helix to reappoint him to his position or making a fundamental change in his responsibilities not accepted by him), or by the relevant senior executive officer within six months following a change of control of Helix (as defined in the applicable employment agreement), or by the senior executive officer within 30 days of a material breach of the applicable employment agreement by Helix, then Helix will pay the applicable senior executive officer severance equal to one year's annual salary, plus an additional one month annual salary for every full year of employment completed by the employee, up to an additional twelve months, plus an amount equal to the amount of any bonus paid during the previous twelve months, and will either extend all insurance and benefits coverage for the following twelve months or pay the employee an amount equal to the cost of coverage for such period.
-The amount that would have been paid to Dr. Chao and Mr. Michalargias had their employment terminated on July 31, 2018 for any of the foregoing reasons is approximately \$569,118 and \$538,074, respectively.
-In addition, had the termination occurred on July 31, 2018 as a result of a change of control (as defined in the Equity Compensation Plan), all of the unvested Options held by each of these senior executive officers would have automatically vested at the time of the change of control.
-As at July 31, 2018, all of Dr. Chao and Mr. Michalargias' Options were fully vested.
+The amount that would have been paid to Dr. Chao and Mr. Michalargias had their employment terminated on July 31, 2019 for any of the foregoing reasons is approximately \$670,256 and \$620,216, respectively.
+In addition, had the termination occurred on July 31, 2019 as a result of a change of control (as defined in the Equity Compensation Plan), all of the unvested Options held by each of these senior executive officers would have automatically vested at the time of the change of control.
+As at July 31, 2019, Dr. Chao had 1,000,000 vested options of the total 2,000,000 granted to him while Mr. Michalargias' had 750,000 vested options of the total 1,500,000 granted to him.
 In the event that the applicable senior executive officer dies or becomes disabled, then Helix will pay the salary of such senior executive officer accrued to the date of deemed termination and for one year subsequent to termination, plus a pro-rated portion of the annual bonus most recently paid to him.
-Had the employment of Dr. Chao or Mr. Michalargias so terminated on July 31, 2018, the total of such payments would be \$284,559 and \$269,037 respectively.
+Had the employment of Dr. Chao or Mr. Michalargias so terminated on July 31, 2019, the total of such payments would be \$385,041 and \$350,557 respectively.